juscca/watermarkit-privacy-policy/README.md

 |android.permission.VIBRATE               |Notification usage in the future                                                                                         |
 |android.permission.WRITE_EXTERNAL_STORAGE|Allows the user to save the newly watermarked image/photo.                                                               |

 If you come across any issue, bug, or vulnerability, I would love to hear about it so we can get it fixed!
+I'd also like to hear suggestions on how watermarkit can be improved!

 Thanks for trying Watermarkit! sincerely,